Jean François Canonge: History

 were Elizabeth Renée and M. De Montagé but he was raised in Mareilles by his uncle Major Canonge, Jean attempted to return to Haiti but the revolution continued and it was unsafe so he migrated to Philadelphia where he studied law with French American linguist and philosopher Peter Stephen Du Ponceau and eventually traveled to Francophone New Orleans where he lived out the remainder of this life.

-He married a woman of color and young widow named Amelie Amelung formerly Mercier on 17 Aug 1816 in New Orleans.
-She passed as white and was the daughter of wealthy planters, her parents were Jean Mercier and a beautiful Creole woman named Maria Garcia de Fontelle.
+He married a woman of color, a young widow named Amelie Mercier Amelung, on 17 Aug 1816 in New Orleans.
+She passed as white and was the daughter of wealthy planters; her parents were Jean Mercier and a Creole woman named Maria Garcia de Fontelle.
 Their children were Alphonse Canonge, Hippolyte Canonge, Laure Canonge, Louis Placide Canonge, Emma Canonge, and Ernest Canonge.
 Jean is listed as buying and selling slaves in New Orleans between 1816 and 1817.
 The Louisiana legislature functioned in English and French and Jean was a well-educated French English translator.
 Initially, he provided the legislature with newspapers and as early as 1820 he was listed as the clerk of the Louisiana Legislature a position he held until 1830.
 He was also involved in local political affairs and functioned as a lawyer in New Orleans.
 By 1834, he became Judge of the Criminal Court of the first judicial district of New Orleans from 1834 to 1846 receiving a salary of 4000 dollars.

 Delphine LaLaurie was a woman who was known for torturing and murdering her slaves.
 The LaLaurie Mansion at 1140 Royal Street was burned by an enslaved cook while a mob gathered, Judge J. F. Canonge was responsible for the deposition on April 12, 1834.
 The house was sacked by an outraged mob of New Orleans citizens and LaLaurie escaped to France with her family.